-You’ve found someone who embraces the challenges that life has to offer.
+Regardless of how you arrived, you’ve found someone who embraces the challenges that life has to offer.
 I spent a great deal of my existence struggling with the idea that I could “choose” certain things–like my gender.
 What I learned after many years of personal suffering is that some things in life (like gender, sexuality, artistic or musical bend, even whom we love) just “are.”

-As humans we ask ourselves, “How did I get here?”
+All of us ask ourselves, “How did I get here?”
 “Where am I going?”
 “How long can I sustain this?”

 And, most importantly, “Is this who I am?”

 My personal journey in part has been about coming to understand who I am.
 This has taught me many life lessons far beyond grappling with being a transgender person.
 As I tell audiences, I’m simply a survivor of the Human Condition–it’s just that my survivorship is far more public than for most.

 As I learned about the true me, I also learned how connected we are as humans.
 Without even knowing you, dear reader, I’m certain that notwithstanding my personal story, we have many things–like wanting a child in our life to succeed–in common.
 It’s our human commonalities that I focus on in my speaking, training and consulting.
 Indeed, a basic element of “inclusivity” is that we’re more willing to include someone in our life if we believe we have things in common or if we at least are willing to explore for commonality.